BitDEVil2K16/ReactPagesAction/README.md

 ## Optional Custom Domain | cname
-When you use CNAME change in ``package.json`` your Homepage and append add option cname in your yml.
+When you use CNAME change in ``package.json`` your Homepage and append cname in your yml.
 After token:
 ```yml
 cname: 'yourcustomDomain.tdl'